duckytopia/DistantObject/README.txt

 This plugin renders effects for distant objects in Kerbal Space Program.

-Original plugin by Rubber Ducky.
+Original plugin by duckytopia (Rubber Ducky on the KSP forum).

 Distant Object Enhancement bis by MOARdV.

 Original Forum thread: